-Queen Elizabeth National Park sites on 1,978 km² with an extends from Lake George in the north-east to Lake Edward in the south-west and includes the Kazinga Channel connecting the two lakes.
-Queen Elizabeth Park is located in south west of Uganda in Kasese district with approximately 400 kilometers from Kampala, 6 hours drive.
-Uganda’s most famous National Park and traveller’s destination, a home to a variety of animal and bird species including the fascinating tree climbing lions of Ishasha.
+Queen Elizabeth National Park sites on 1,978 km² and extends from Lake George in the north-east to Lake Edward in the south-west and includes the Kazinga Channel connecting the two lakes.
+Queen Elizabeth Park is located southwest of Uganda in the Kasese district approximately 400 kilometres from Kampala, 6 hours drive.
+Uganda’s most famous National Park and traveller’s destination is home to a variety of animal and bird species including the fascinating tree-climbing lions of Ishasha.

 What to do in Queen Elizabeth National Park

-These are mainly along the kasenyi plains located in northeast of the park, it’s a open grasslands purposefully on the western shores of the nearby stunning Lake George offering primary game viewing area near to the area where the Kazinga channel confluences with this lake.
-The game drive in Kasenyi offers you an opportunity of seeing cats feed on the large numbers or kobs, lions, antelopes, buffaloes and many bird species.
+These are mainly along the Kasenyi plains located in the northeast of the park, it’s an open grassland purposefully on the western shores of the nearby stunning Lake George offering a primary game viewing area near the area where the Kazinga channel confluences with this lake.
+The game drive in Kasenyi offers you an opportunity of seeing cats feed on the large numbers of jobs, lions, antelopes, buffaloes and many bird species.

-The other game drives are carried out in Ishasha sector located close to the most south western edge of Queen Elizabeth national Park.
+The other game drives are carried out in the Ishasha sector located close to the most south-western edge of Queen Elizabeth National Park.
 The scene in this sector of the inspiring park is extensively not the same as that one found in different parts of Queen Elizabeth National park.
 The sector is famous for tree climbing lions which are only found in a few places in Africa.
 The other animals to be viewed include; buffaloes, hippos, elephants, Topis, impalas and the kobs.

 Night Game Drive

-The night game drive in Queen Elizabeth national park will help you see many nocturnal including the leopards patrolling for early evening hunt, lions stretching with yawn relaxing for the night’s hunt.
+The night game drive in Queen Elizabeth national park will help you see many nocturnal including the leopards patrolling for the early evening hunts, and lions stretching with yawns relaxing for the night’s hunt.
 The other animals also dash and hop around the savannah.

-The park hosts 619 bird species making it the second highest park in Africa and the 6th highest park in the world.
-The launch cruise on Kazinga channel will expose you to many bird species including; African open-billed Stork, African Fish Eagle, Black Crake, Water Thick-knee, African Jacana, Swamp flycatchers, African Wattled Plovers, Knob-billed Ducks, Malachite and Pied kingfishers, White-faced Whistling, Long-tailed Cormorants, Great-white and Pink-backed Pelicans, Yellow backed Weavers, Spur-winged, Great and Common Squaco Heron, and many more.
+The park hosts 619 bird species making it the second-highest park in Africa and the 6th highest park in the world.
+The launch cruise on the Kazinga channel will expose you to many bird species including; the African open-billed Stork, African Fish Eagle, Black Crake, Water Thick-knee, African Jacana, Swamp flycatchers, African Wattled Plovers, Knob-billed Ducks, Malachite and Pied kingfishers, White-faced Whistling, Long-tailed Cormorants, Great-white and Pink-backed Pelicans, Yellow-backed Weavers, Spur-winged, Great and Common Squacco Heron, and many more.